fflduDev/os_fork_lab_starter/README.md

-# Collatz Conjecture - Fork & Child Process Implementation
+# Fork & Sequence Calculator

 ## Description
 Write a C program which forks the parent & has the child implement in C the following sequence: